marythought/ai-devtools/01-todo/README.md

 - Deployment only proceeds if all tests pass

 ### 2. Deploy Stage
-- Only runs if tests pass
+- Only runs on a commit to main if tests pass
-- Uses PythonAnywhere API to run deployment commands:
+- Uses PythonAnywhere SSH to run deployment commands & API to refresh the app:
   1. `git pull origin main` - Pull latest code
   2. `pip install -r requirements.txt` - Update dependencies
   3. `python manage.py migrate` - Run database migrations